DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 SHOW

-In the following list, choose which elements have "inline" display value:
+In the following list, choose which elements have “inline” display value:

 -   div
 -   span